Federal State of Austria

-The Federal State of Austria (Bundesstaat Österreich; colloquially known as the "Ständestaat") was a continuation of the First Austrian Republic between 1934 and 1938 when it was a one-party state led by the conservative, nationalist, corporatist, clerical fascist and Catholic Fatherland Front.
+The Federal State of Austria (Bundesstaat Österreich; colloquially known as the "Ständestaat") was a continuation of the First Austrian Republic between 1934 and 1938 when it was a one-party state led by the conservative, nationalist, corporatist and Catholic Fatherland Front.
 The Ständestaat concept, derived from the notion of Stände ("estates" or "corporations"), was advocated by leading regime politicians such as Engelbert Dollfuss and Kurt Schuschnigg.
-The result was a authoritarian government based on a mix of Italian Fascist and conservative Catholic influences.
+The result was an authoritarian government based on a mix of Italian Fascist and conservative Catholic influences.

 It ended in March 1938 with the Anschluss, the German annexation of Austria.
 Austria would not become an independent country again until 1955, when the Austrian State Treaty ended the Allied occupation of Austria.